alouca/MongoQueue/README.md

 ### Adding a Job

 MQ is data-agnostic, so when adding a job an `interface{}` is passed to it.
 With the job, a priority is also passed, which indicates the priority level of the job being added to the queue.
 The higher the number, the highest the priority.
+MQ also allows the programmer to specify its own ID to a job, by passing the ID parameter.
+If left empty, a UUID will be automatically generated for the queued job.

 If you do not wish to use the priority in jobs, specify 0, and MQ will act as FIFO queue.

 Adding a job is really simple:

-`id, err := mq.Add(map[string][int]{"testing": 1}, 10)`
+`id, err := mq.Add(map[string][int]{"testing": 1}, "testing-id-1" 10)`

 The `Add` calls returns the Job ID, which is used to identify the job in later calls.